Why Is Gambling Considered A Taboo? – Society Vs Betting

 You’re unlikely to be taken seriously if you say “I’m a professional gambler”.

 There’s no large-scale company to work for in the city centre, no skyscraper, no glamour — no presence.
-In our society professional gambling is so off the grid that it isn’t seen a “real” job at all.
-Yet Crypto and finance trading is largely seen as exciting, modern, exciting, and smart.
-Jobs are constantly created around it.
+In our society, professional gambling is so far off the grid that it isn’t viewed as a “real” job at all.
+Meanwhile, crypto and financial trading are seen as exciting, modern, and smart, with entire industries and career paths built around them.

-I’ve experienced the stigma attached to gambling first hand.
-Several freelance programmers declined to work on my Betfair trading projects in fear that doing so would tarnish their CV and narrow their career prospects.
-They recognised the real taboo of gambling.
-My response was “but we’re building algorithms for Betfair trading programs.
-Why’s that so different to programming for any other type of investment?”.
+I’ve experienced this stigma first-hand.
+Several freelance programmers refused to work on my Betfair trading projects, worried it would damage their CV and limit future career prospects.
+They saw the taboo.
+My response was: “But we’re building algorithms for Betfair trading programs.
+Why is that so different from programming for any other type of investment?”

-Professional gambling has a long-standing tradition of existing in the shadows.
-Most professional gamblers are entrepreneurs who quietly operate without making too much noise — and why would they speak up while they’re happily earning a living while others cast them aside?
+Professional gambling has a long tradition of existing in the shadows.
+Most professionals operate quietly, and why wouldn’t they?
+They’re happily earning a living while others dismiss them.

 Gambling is like smoking.
-Infrequently — let’s say once a month — it probably isn’t going to cause you serious harm (unless your cigarette is exceptionally large).
-But it’s all too easy to start doing it more.
-Once you start making an impulsive habit of it then you’re inevitably going to lose out in the long term.
+Infrequently — say once a month — it probably won’t cause serious harm (unless your cigarette is exceptionally large).
+But it’s all too easy to do it more often.
+Once you form an impulsive habit, you’re almost guaranteed to lose in the long run.

-Whether you use an app or physical shop, there’s ample opportunities to start betting at any time.
-You only need to be 18+ years old (depending on where you reside), with as little as £1 to bet with.
-Walk through any town in the UK and you’ll find at least one betting shop — even if the rest of the area is seemingly abandoned.
-Betting shops thrive in poor areas as well as the rich.
+Whether online or in a shop, there are endless opportunities to start betting.
+You only need to be 18+ (depending on location) and as little as £1 to get started.
+Walk through any UK town and you’ll find at least one betting shop — even in otherwise abandoned areas.
+Betting shops thrive in poor neighbourhoods as well as rich ones.

-Addiction and debt are serious problems associated with gambling, and those who cannot afford losses suffer the most.
-Unfortunately this leaves some social groups, or personalities, more vulnerable than others.
-Gambling companies do the minimum to help these groups, with profit being the key objective.
-This, rightfully, contributes to the taboo surrounding the industry.
+Addiction and debt are serious risks, and those who cannot afford to lose are hit hardest.
+Some groups or personalities are more vulnerable than others.
+Gambling companies do the minimum to protect them, since profit remains the priority.
+This, understandably, fuels the taboo around the industry.

-Learn more about greed witihin the gambling industry.
+Learn more about greed within the gambling industry.

 6. Criminal Activity

-Consider some of the popular TV or film characters of our generation — Tommy from Peaky Blinders, Tony Soprano, Brick-Top from Snatch.
-How about Sam Rothstein (Robert De Niro) in Casino or Lester Murphy (Edward Norton) in Rounders.
-Pretty much every mainstream depiction of gambling involves crime.
+Think of popular TV and film characters — Tommy from Peaky Blinders, Tony Soprano, Brick-Top from Snatch, Sam Rothstein (Robert De Niro) in Casino, or Lester Murphy (Edward Norton) in Rounders.
+Almost every mainstream depiction of gambling involves criminality.

-The stereotypical & fictional mob-like gangsters that we associate with gambling often commit crimes such as money laundering through casinos, loan sharking to addicts, unlicensed bookmaking and betting scams.
-These evidently still take place in the real world, no doubt about it.
-But other industries have their fair share of crooks — there’s plenty of illicit activity in the financial markets, for instance…
+The stereotypical mob-like gangsters linked with gambling commit crimes such as money laundering through casinos, loan-sharking to addicts, unlicensed bookmaking, and betting scams.
+These activities do still exist in reality.
+But other industries also have their share of crooks — the financial markets are full of them too.

 7. Religious Factors

-In our diverse society there are mixed religious and cultural values.
+In a diverse society, religious and cultural values vary.
 Some — but not all — religions consider gambling a taboo.

-Gambling is specifically forbidden according to most ascetic Hindu practices, while less stringent sects tend to look at the motivations and outcomes of gambling to determine its morality.
-Jews believe gambling to be a sin because the loser in gambling wasn’t expecting to lose.
-Muslims view the addictive nature of gambling as destructive to the security of family and society.
-Christians, however, have no solid stance since Jesus said little about gambling specifically.
+Gambling is forbidden in most ascetic Hindu practices, while less strict sects focus on the motives and outcomes of gambling when judging its morality.
+Jewish teachings condemn it because the loser wasn’t expecting to lose.
+Muslims view its addictive nature as destructive to family and social stability.
+Christians, however, lack a unified stance since Jesus said little about gambling directly.

 Do you consider gambling a taboo?
 How do you view professional gamblers?